makrai/notes/turney10-vector-sem.md

    * pair–pattern VSMs the Latent Relational Analysis module in the S-Space package, which also builds on Lucene
 6. applications for semantic VSMs
-   * historical view of research with semantic VSMs, beginning
+   * historical view of research with semantic VSMs
    1. information retrieval
    2. applications for word–context matrices
    3. pair–pattern matrices